isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

+   Beginning with Kea 2.7.3, the host reservation syntax supports a new entry, ``excluded-prefixes``.
+It can be used to specify prefixes the client should exclude from delegated prefixes.
-   Since Kea 2.7.1, a reserved (so delegated) prefix can be associated with a single prefix to exclude as for prefix delegation pools :ref:`pd-exclude-option`.
-The host reservation syntax is extended by a new entry ``excluded-prefixes`` which when is present must have the same size as the ``prefixes`` entry: both contains strings representing IPv6 prefixes (e.g. ``2001:db8::/48``).
-Each element of the ``excluded-prefixes`` must be either the empty string or match the prefix at the same position in the ``prefixes`` list, e.g.
+   When present it must have the same number of elements as the ``prefixes`` entry.
+Both entries contain strings representing IPv6 prefixes.
+Each element of the ``excluded-prefixes`` must be either an empty string or match the prefix at the same position in ``prefixes``.
+An empty ``excluded-prefixes`` list or a list with only empty strings can be omitted.
+An example which excludes ``2001:db8:0:1::/64`` from ``2001:db8::/48`` is shown below:
-   ``2001:db8:0:1::/64`` matches / can be associated with ``2001:db8::/48``.
-   An empty ``excluded-prefixes`` list or a list with only empty strings can be omitted (and will be omitted when produced by Kea).

 ::